-Prostate cancer is the most common type of cancer in Canadian men.
+Prostate cancer is the most common type of cancer in diagnosed in men.
 The prostate is a small gland below the bladder and is responsible for making seminal fluid, a component of semen.
 The urethra goes through the prostate, which carries urine and semen out of the penis.
 It is very common for men to have an enlarged prostate as they get older, a condition called benign prostatic hyperplasia (BPH).
 Sometimes, however, as the cells grow and divide, cancerous changes occur.

 What Are The Symptoms of Prostate Cancer?

 Talk to your doctor if you notice any of the following signs or symptoms: increase in the frequency of urination, an intense need to urinate or feeling a sense of incomplete urination, inability to urinate, an interruption in the stream of the urine, burning or pain during urination, blood in the urine or semen, or painful ejaculation.
-These are in addition to the general signs and symptoms of cancer discussed above.

 If you have any of these signs or symptoms, your doctor may perform a digital rectal exam (DRE), where a finger is inserted into the rectum to palpate the prostate.
 If it feels abnormal, an ultrasound and biopsy may be performed, as well as a blood test to measure prostate-specific antigen (PSA).